bgamari/ghc-wiki-import/commentary/g-so-c-multiple-instances.md

-The ABI hash becomes a field of InstalledPackageInfo.
+The ABI hash becomes a field of InstalledPackageInfo. \[You mean this is a change in behaviour?
+What about packages that don't have one?\]

 For inplace package registration any packages with the same location must be unregistered.
-For that you must ask for all installed packages, find the one that is installed to that location and unregister it.
+For that you must ask for all installed packages, find the one that is installed to that location and unregister it. \[I don't understand this.\]